bsdimp/mk211bsd/STATUS.md

 It's hard to say for sure, but my best guess is that the following files are the ones that are likely lost.

- * ld.c -- ld was written in patches 158 to 176.
+ * ld.c -- ld was rewritten in patches 158 to 176.
 It was deleted in patch 160 and
    replaced in 163. ar.c, randlib.c and nm.c also were extensively reworked as
    well.
+We've replaced it with the 2.10.1 ld.c, plus all known patches from USENET, but the offsets differ in what's posted, suggesting there might be other, currently unknown, patches.
  * MAKEDEV -- Patch 3 changes this, but it doesn't reverse apply cleanly to the tree we have, with 42 and 72 backed out as well.
 The reason for this is unknown.
  * usr/local/Makefile has decompr16 in it in 195. decompr16 was added to the tree